A Probabilistic Mean-Field Limit for the Vlasov-Poisson System for Ions: Convergence to the Ionic Vlasov-Poisson System

 \section{Convergence to the Ionic Vlasov-Poisson System}

-We conclude this article with the proof of Theorem~\ref{thm:VPMEconv}, which allows us to deduce that the particle system converges not only towards the mean field dynamics with regularised interaction \eqref{eq:vpme-app}, but to a solution of the original mean field system \eqref{eq:vpme}.
+We conclude this article with the proof of Theorem~\ref{thm:VPMEconv}, which allows us to deduce that the particle system converges not only towards the mean-field dynamics with regularised interaction \eqref{eq:vpme-app}, but to a solution of the original mean-field system \eqref{eq:vpme}.
 The result is a consequence of the new estimates in Proposition~\ref{prop:PotentialStability}, paired with the methods of \cite[Proposition 9.1]{LazaroviciPickl}] for the electron Vlasov-Poisson system.

 We recall the notation $(Y^r, W^r)$ for the characteristic system associated to the regularised ion Vlasov-Poisson system \eqref{eq:vpme-app}: for all $r \in (0, \frac{1}{4})$ and $(y,w) \in \TT^d \times \R^d$, \be \ee Theorem~\ref{thm:VPMEconv} follows from the following proposition.